ccoutant/dwarf-locations/005-locations-on-stack.md

 > An undefined location represents a piece or all of an object that is
 > present in the source but not in the object code (perhaps due to
 > optimization).
+> An undefined location cannot be read from or written to.

 > 1. `DW_OP_undefined`
 > The `DW_OP_undefined` operation pushes an undefined